cmslewis/tiny-bitly/README.md

 Responsibilities:

 1. **Client:** Users interact with the system via a web or mobile application.
-2. **Server:** Receives requests from the client and handles all business log like the short-URL creation and validation.
+2. **Server:** Receives requests from the client and handles all business logic like the short-URL creation and validation.
 3. **Database:** Stores the mapping of short codes to long URLs, and user-generated aliases and expiration dates.

 Inputs: